Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Symmetries of - Heisenberg Hamiltonian

 Numerous efforts in applying NQS variational architecture to represent the complicated sign structure in the frustrated regime essentially use the energy as the only criterion for assessing its accuracy.
 This would result in the optimized low-energy variational states in frustrated regime still obeying the Marshall sign rules even though the true ground state is likely to deviate from it significantly \cite{Castelnovo_2020}, or breaks the $\operatorname{SU}(2)$ symmetry \cite{Choo_2019}.
 The preservation of spatial symmetry has been the core topic of discussion in the literature, with proposed $\mathcal{C}_4$ equivariant CNN.
 However, on the 2D model Heisenberg model, the spatial symmetry consideration can only reduce the search space redundancy by a constant factor, thus scaling very poorly at even intermediate $n$.
 By reinforcing $\operatorname{SU}(2)$ symmetry, we achieve a polynomial reduction of Hilbert space and ensure the result to be physically reasonable, hence offering a second criterion to assess the variational ans\"{a}tze.

 The number of qubits scaling linearly with the number of qubits naturally circumvent the issue of having generalization property, a crucial property for the NQS ans{\"a}tze to function \cite{Westerhout_2020}.
-In fact, in Section \ref{s3}, we showed making use of the representation theory of the symmetric group this leads to the super-exponential quantum speed-up.
+In fact, in a related work of us \cite{Zheng2022PQC}, we showed that, making use of the representation theory of the symmetric group, this leads to the super-exponential quantum speed-up.
 To this end, it is unlikely that any classically trained ans{\"a}tze are capable to reinforce the global SU(2) symmetry of the system.